Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 What are the signs and symptoms of bronchospasm?

-- Trouble breathing, often at night, in the morning, or after you exercise
+- Trouble breathing, often at night, in the morning, or during or after exercise

 - Shortness of breath